Amadigi di Gaula

 ˚ Ars Lyrica debut

 Digital: The online concert broadcast of this performance is available to digital subscribers and Digital Single Event Pass holders.
-The concert broadcast link will be emailed to digital patrons on the morning of the performance, and the replay will be available all season long.
+The concert broadcast link will be emailed to digital patrons, and the replay will be available all season long.

 Tara Faircloth, stage director